abothularajesh/FullStack-Job-App/README.md

 🧾 Job Application Portal
 A full-stack web application designed to manage and display job postings.
 The project includes a React-based frontend, a Spring Boot backend, and a PostgreSQL database for persistent data storage.

+##This is not work in the webpage Because the frontend and Backend will be working on console....
+You have to download the files and run it on the intellijIdea and vscode you have to Follow the Instrucion below

 🔧 Tech Stack
   #Frontend: React (with basic UI and component-based architecture)